-To study a movement in art and literature, spanning the latter part of the 19th and the beginning of the 20th centuries.
-Different in its national emphasis on artistic and literary issues, the movement was internationally anchored in similar philosophical precepts.
-This course will foreground the predominant themes informing such diverse works as those by the English Pre-Raphaelites, the French Symbolists and Decadents, German, Scandinavian, Turkish and Russian artists and writers.
-This course is of a comparative and interdisciplinary nature.
-Course Information: Same as ENG 424 and LIS 447.
+A movement in art and literature; different in its national emphasis on artistic and literary issues, but international in its philosophical precepts.
+Includes works by the English Pre-Raphaelites, French Symbolists and Decadents, German, Scandinavian, Turkish, and Russian artists and writers.
+Course Information: Same as LIS 447.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 ART 432.
 ECCE: Expatriate Paris.
 4 Hours.

-This course will introduce you to artists, writers, and poets who created their works away from their homeland and you will see how their works influenced or did not influence the culture of the country in which they lived and created, You will learn to look at works of art and see them as well as to be able to read a literary work and to understand its depth and complexity, as well as improve your analytical and writing abilities and research and writing skills.
+Study of artists, writers, and poets who created works away from their homeland to see if and how their works influenced culture in their new country.
+Learn to look at art and see them; read literary works to understand their depth and complexity; improve analytical, writing, and research skills.
 Course information: Same as ENG 426 and LIS 432.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 ART 437.
 Digital Media: Typography.
 4 Hours.